 3. Single - A single membership shall consist of an adult who is 21 years of age or older.

 4. The School Membership is for the high or college school student who has a special interest in tennis, swimming, or diving instruction or competition.
 This membership has limited privileges.
 Applicants must recommended by the club professional or Director.
 Please contact one of our instructors or the Club Director for more details.

 The Board of Directors has authorized a special membership open to current family members only:

 the Continuing Teen Membership is a single membership for the child (ages 14-17) of a current member who is the only one in the family using the Club.This membership may be changed back to a family, couple, or regular single adult membership without penalty.

 Members who increase from a single or couple to couple or family, respectively, must pay the difference in the initiation fee in force at the time of their change in membership.
 There will be no refunds in initiation fees for any reason.

-Applications for membership shall be made in writing to the Board of Directors, who will act upon the application by vote.
+Applications for membership shall be made in writing to the Board of Directors.
 A $500 non-refundable deposit MUST accompany the application.
 Each applicant,upon acceptance to the Club, becomes a member of the Corporation with full rights and responsibilities and shall pay to the Corporation a non-refundable initiation fee, according to membership classification.
 The $500 application fee will be credited towards this amount.
 New members will also be required to pay all Club fees for that year.